 For Costco, getting employees who have support and real-world training from Juma leads to retention—a large number of the most recent hires are still there after a year on the job.
 Xavier loves his job; he’s worked in a few different departments and sees lots of opportunities to advance and learn new skills.
 He was recently put up on the Member Services bulletin board, alongside team members who have been there for 15-20 years.
 He has big plans, to “knock it out of the park” and “to be motivation for everyone.”
 His supervisors have taught him what he needs to move up, and to Xavier, it feels like home.

-Claire Michaels is the Director of Workforce and Hiring at SFMade and Manufacture : San Jose, where she develops programs and partnerships to help people who have overcome barriers to employment find career opportunities at manufacturing businesses in San Francisco and San Jose.
+Claire Michaels is the author of this blog series, and Director of Workforce and Hiring at SFMade and Manufacture : San Jose, where she develops programs and partnerships to help people who have overcome barriers to employment find career opportunities at manufacturing businesses in San Francisco and San Jose.
 Claire has been a fan of REDF and part of the REDF community for many years.